 - a) ADAP Special Funds ADAP receives both mandatory and voluntary supplemental rebates from drug manufacturers for ADAP medication expenditures.
 A six-month delay in rebate revenue exists because of the time required for billing the drug manufacturers and receipt of the rebate.
-2019-20 revenue projections are based on actual and estimated rebates from actual medication expenditures from January through December 2019.
-2020-21 revenue projections are based on estimated rebates from actual and estimated drug expenditures from January through December 2020. - For 2019-20, OA estimates ADAP rebate revenue will decrease by 4.7 percent from \$363.7 million in the 2020-21 Governor's Budget to \$346.5 million in the revised current year forecast.
-The decrease is primarily due to a decline in projected medication expenditures from medication-only clients and private insurance clients as a result of lower medication costs. - For 2020-21, OA estimates ADAP rebate revenue will decrease by 6.1 percent from \$370.5 million in the 2020-21 Governor's Budget to b) Federal Funds - for 2019-20, total federal fund budget authority will not change from the existing \$116.6 million established in the 2020-21 Governor's Budget.
-Federal fund budget authority includes: the 2019 Ryan White Part B grant (ADAP Earmark) in the amount of \$97.6 million (see Unchanged Assumption #1 on page 17), the 2019 Ryan White Part B Supplemental grant in the amount of \$4.7 million (see Unchanged Assumption #2 on page 17), the 2019 ADAP Emergency Relief Funds grant (also called ADAP Shortfall Relief grant) in the amount of \$11 million (see Unchanged Assumption #6 on page 21), and the 2018 Ryan White Part B grant carryover in the amount of \$3.3 million (see Unchanged Assumption #3 on page 18).
+FY 2019-20 revenue projections are based on estimated rebates from estimated and actual medication expenditures from January through December 2019.
+FY 2020-21 revenue projections are based on estimated rebates from estimated drug expenditures from January through December 2020. - For FY 2019-20, Public Health/OA estimates ADAP rebate revenue will decrease by 4 percent from \$378.9 million in the 2019 Budget Act to \$363.7 million in the revised Current Year forecast.
+The decrease is primarily due to a decrease in projected medication expenditures from medication-only clients, private insurance clients, and Medicare Part D clients. - For FY 2020-21, Public Health/OA estimates ADAP rebate revenue will decrease by 2.2 percent from \$378.9 million in the 2019 Budget Act to \$370.5 million in the revised Budget Year forecast.
+The decrease is primarily due to a decrease in projected medication expenditures from medication-only clients and Medicare Part D clients.
+Federal Funds for FY 2019-20, total federal fund budget authority will decrease by \$18.5 million to \$116.6 million compared to the \$135.1 million established in the 2019 Budget Act.
+Federal fund budget authority includes: the 2019 Ryan White Part B grant (ADAP Earmark) in the amount of \$97.6 million (see New Assumption #1 on page 15), the 2019 Ryan White Part B Supplemental grant in the amount of \$4.7 million (see New Assumption #2 on page 16), the 2019 ADAP Emergency Relief Funds grant (also called ADAP Shortfall Relief grant) in the amount of \$11 million (see Unchanged Assumption #3 on page 21), and the 2018 Ryan White Part B grant carryover in the amount of \$3.3 million (see New Assumption #3 on page 17).